What are File imports?

-Pandle has default formats for the main banks including; Barlcays, Natwest, HSBC, Royal Bank of Scotland, Lloyds and Santander.
+Pandle has default formats for the main banks including; Barclays, Natwest, HSBC, Royal Bank of Scotland and Lloyds.
 If you use a different bank or institution, then you can create a custom file import format which you can use each time you import transactions.

 How do I use file imports if I use a default bank?

 To enter new transactions using our File Import method you will first need to check that you have chosen the File Import entry method, which can be seen here:

 If a different entry method is showing, then you will need to change this by clicking on the edit button:

 And then selecting File Import from the drop down menu.

 Next, you will need to download your bank transactions (your statements) from your bank account (usually in CSV or OFX format) and import this data into Pandle.

 Please note - do not make any changes to the export you have downloaded from your bank or Pandle will not be able to match it to one of our file import templates.